• hokey-pokey •

 Part of Speech: Noun

-In Play: I suppose the first meaning of today's Good Word, trickery or hocus-pocus, is most popular today; "What sort of hokey-pokey is Ray Scane up to this time?"
+In Play: I suppose the first meaning of today's Good Word, "trickery" or "hocus-pocus", is most popular today: "What sort of hokey-pokey is Ray Scane up to this time?"
 Back in the 50s, it was the dance that was the rage: "Ray threw his back out of joint doing the hokey-pokey last weekend.
-I don't think he is able to do any mischief."
-Going further back, the third meaning was all the rage among the kids of Philadelphia: "Look, you guys!
+I don't think he is able to get into any mischief today."
+The third meaning was all the rage among the kids of Philadelphia in the 1880s: "Look, you guys!
 Here comes the hokey-pokey man."

 Word History: The origins of the first meaning of today's Good Word are widely known.
-It comes from a reduction of hocus-pokus.
-The second meaning above is probably an adaptation of hanky-panky.
-But few know the origins of the third meaning.
-(Indeed, few know that meaning today.)
+It comes from a reduction of hocus-pocus.
+The second meaning above is probably an adaptation of of the same word, influenced by hanky-panky.
 Many long years ago shaved-ice vendors used to ply their trade along the streets of Philadelphia.
 Most of these vendors were Italian.
 When they completed a transaction, they would say, Ecco un poco "Here is a little".
-Ecco un poco became hokey-pokey in the mouths of the babes, who passed the word on to hand-held ice cream sold by street vendors and good humor men from 1884 onward.
+Ecco un poco became hokey-pokey in the mouths of the babes, the primary consumers of this hand-held ice, who passed it on to their elders.